Bamux/Rift-Raid-Alert/README.md

 4. Write /log in the rift chatwindow and press enter
 5.  write /rra start in the rift chatwindow and press enter
 5. Start the RiftRaidALert.exe
+6.  write in game Siri introduce yourself for a sound check

+Under http://www.mwsreader.com/en/voices/ Under you can download other voices.